-"Iforgot.apple.com" is a scam that cyber criminals use to steal logins and passwords (AppleID accounts).
-They send this email to a lot of people hoping that at least some of them will click the link and provide requested details.
-We strongly recommend to ignore this email, it has nothing to do with Apple company.
+The "Iforgot.apple.com" scam is used by cyber criminals to steal logins and passwords (AppleID accounts).
+They send this email to many people hoping that at least some will click the link and provide the requested details.
+We strongly recommend that you ignore this email, since it has nothing to do with the Apple company.

 How do spam campaigns infect computers?

-Spam campaigns that are designed to cause computer infections can do so only if presented attachments and web links that lead to them are opened.
-For example: if attached file is a MS Office document, then, once opened, it will ask for a permission to enable macros commands.
-In other words, to disable "Protected View" mode that protects users from installations of malware caused by malicious/infected documents.
-Same applies to other files as well.
-No matter what the file type is, it must be opened first.
-Keeping it unopened is the best way to avoid computer infections.
+Spam campaigns that cause computer infections can do so only if the attachments and links that lead to them are opened.
+For example, if an attached file is an MS Office document, once opened, it will demand permission to enable macros commands.

 How to avoid installation of malware?